wp-cli/handbook/commands/cap.md

 # wp cap

-Adds to, removes from, and lists capabilities of a user role.
+Adds, removes, and lists capabilities of a user role.

 ### Examples